-Permissive parenting, also known as indulgent parenting style, is a parenting style characterized by high responsiveness and low demandingness.
-Permissive-indulgent parents are very responsive to the child’s emotional needs.
+Permissive parenting, also known as the indulgent parenting style, is a parenting style characterized by high responsiveness and low demandingness.
+Permissive-indulgent parents are very responsive to their child’s emotional needs.
 But they don’t set limits or are very inconsistent in enforcing boundaries.

 Permissive Parenting Examples